John Stamos Is ‘Disappointed’ That The Media Made His Art Show Interview About Lori Loughlin

 “I’m just going to wait a little longer before I talk about it.
 It’s a difficult situation for everyone involved.
 I don’t mean just on our side.”

-Many news outlets ran with the Loughlin angle of the story, reporting that Stamos was finally speaking out about the issue, highlighting his quote that it was a “difficult situation for everyone involved.”
+Many news outlets ran with the Loughlin angle of the story, reporting that Stamos was finally speaking out about the issue, highlighting his quote about it being a difficult situation.

 On Tuesday, the Fuller House actor wanted to clear the air.
 On Twitter, he said that he was not “speaking out” about Loughlin’s situation, and pointed to a tweet by NBC, which ran a story that claimed he was.

-In another tweet, Stamos explained how everything unfolded in the Entertainment Tonight interview.
+In another tweet, Stamos explained how everything unfolded in the ET interview.
 He said that the conversation with O’Dell was specifically about the art show.
 However, after about an hour, she “snuck in” a question about Loughlin.
-He pointed out that Entertainment Tonight and other news outlets ran with the Loughlin angle of the story instead of covering the art show.
+He pointed out that ET, as well as other news outlets, ran with the Loughlin angle of the story instead of covering the art show.

 “Guess I have to keep my guard up at all times,” he said.